PrinceOfPuppers/sync-dl/README.md

 For more information see https://github.com/PrinceOfPuppers/sync-dl-ytapi

-the order of songs which work well for large playlists, ie)
 ## Many More!
 Includes tools managing large playlists, For example `sync-dl edit --move-range [I1] [I2] [NI] [PLAYLIST]` which allows a user to move a block of songs From [I1] to [I2] to after song [N1].